Tincho228/gym-management-django/README.md

 Ye dead, who yet live.
 The call of long-lost grace speaks to us all.” from FromSoftware, Inc, Elden Ring(2022)

-Member - Ailen Rocio Mansilla - Favorite quote "Time is spelled L-O-V-E"
+Member - Ailen Rocio Mansilla - Favorite quote "Love is spelled T-I-M-E"